hun-nemethpeter/cpp-reflector-mini/constexpr-ast/constexpr_id_proposal.md

 ## III.
 The constexpr macro

 For a usable code generation the constexpr-id is not enough.
 Repeating a templated-code is necessary.
 I propose to extend the constexpr functions/methods with an `#<emit>...#</emit>` block so a constexpr can emit source code.
 A source code which is parsable.
-So a `void constexpr` became a macro and can be used with the following syntax: `#!constexprMacroName()`.
+So a `void constexpr` will become a macro and can be used with the following syntax: `#!constexprMacroName()`.

   ```C++
   constexpr void generateVariables(const ast_class& myClass) {